 People with undiagnosed or untreated tooth decay, fillings, mouth inflammation, or deep tooth crevices are the most likely to experience a high-altitude toothache.
 Sudden barometric pressure changes occur when an airplane ascends and descends, and this makes gas expand.
 Other parts of the body – sinuses, ear canals, intestines – are more pliant than the dentin and enamel of your teeth.
 They can generally weather gas build-up even if there is slight discomfort.
 Since your teeth cannot expand in the same way, you may find yourself with a dental crisis so the gas pockets are substantial enough to put too much pressure on an already weakened tooth.

 If you have a bout with barodontalgia, you will possibly feel sudden soreness, sensitivity, pressure, and even sharp pain in the teeth.
 Crowns, caps, veneers, fillings, or any tooth restorations have been reported to actually pop off during a flight.
 On the bright side, in-flight toothaches can alert you to cavities that have not been diagnosed yet.
 If you experience any unusual symptoms in your teeth from altitude shifts, consider making an appointment to see your dentist after you land.

 Comprehensive Dentistry in Lake Forest

-There is no way to prevent high-pressure toothaches, but if you are someone that flies often, taking care of your teeth and gums can help avoid bardontalgia.
+There is no way to prevent high-altitude toothaches, but if you are someone that flies often, taking care of your teeth and gums can help avoid barodontalgia.
 If you have just undergone dental work and you are scheduled to fly, discuss your situation with Dr. Fondriest.
 You can reach our office by calling 847.234.0517.
-Our 60045 dental office provides cosmetic dentistry to patients from the greater Chicago area.
+Our office provides cosmetic dentistry to patients from the greater Chicago area.